dancer1325/bitcoin.org-developer-doc/glossary.md

     **Not to be confused with:** P2PKH address, P2SH address, IP address

-  Block
+# Block
-    One or more transactions prefaced by a block header and protected by proof of work.
-Blocks are the data stored on the block chain.
+* \>=1 transactions /
+  * has
+    * PREVIOUS block header's hash
+  * protected -- by -- proof of work
+* == data stored | blockchain

+# Blockchain / Best blockchain
+* == chain of blocks /
+  * EACH block reference -- the -- PRECEEDING block

+* BEST blockchain
-  Block chain
+  * := most-difficult-to-recreate chain
-  Best block chain
-    A chain of blocks with each block referencing the block that preceded it.
-The most-difficult-to-recreate chain is the best block chain.

-    **Not to be confused with:** Header chain

-  Block header
+# Block header / Header
-  Header
+* == 80-byte header /
+  * belong | 1! block
-    An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work.
+  * hashed repeatedly -- to -- create proof of work

     Height
     Block height
       The number of blocks preceding a particular block on a block chain.
 For example, the genesis block has a height of zero because zero block preceded it.

     Block reward
       The amount that miners may claim as a reward for creating a block.
 Equal to the sum of the block subsidy (newly available satoshis) plus the transactions fees paid by transactions included in the block.

       **Not to be confused with:** Block subsidy, Transaction fees

-  Maximum Block Size
+# Maximum Block Size
+* 👀MAXIMUM block's size -- according to the -- consensus rules👀
+  * != Blockchain size
-    The maximum size of a block according to the consensus rules.
-The current block size limit is 4 million weight units (1 million vbytes).
+* CURRENT block size limit = 4 million weight units (== 1 million vbytes)

-    **Not to be confused with:** Block, Blockchain, Blockchain size

   Blocks-first sync
     Synchronizing the block chain by downloading each block from a peer and then validating it.